 To track nourishment of the puppies, it is advisable to identify and weigh puppies during the first 2 weeks.

-If something goes wrong, don’t hesitate to call your veterinarian for assistance.
+If something goes wrong, don’t hesitate to call your veterinarian or emergency clinic for assistance.
 Signs of potential trouble include:

 - Indications of extreme pain